-- income details (and those of your partner if you have one) for the tax year from 6 April 2012 to 5 April 2013 - National Insurance number (and that of your partner).
+- income details (and those of your partner if you have one) for the tax year from 6 April 2013 to 5 April 2014 - National Insurance number (and that of your partner)

-Backdating your claim

-This usually happens automatically and we can normally only backdate your tax credits for up to one month from the date we get your claim (provided that you have met the qualifying conditions during this period).
+Backdating your This usually happens automatically and we can normally only backdate your tax credits for up to 1 month from the date we get your claim (provided that you have met the gualifying conditions during this period).
 To avoid losing money make sure you claim straightaway.

 Sometimes we cannot backdate your tax credits automatically.
-You will need to ask for backdating if:
+You will need to ask us to backdate if:

-- you've been getting Income Support, income-based Jobseeker's Allowance, income-related Employment and Support Allowance or Pension Credit - you're only claiming Working Tax Credit (you're not claiming for any children).
+- you've been getting Income Support, income-based Jobseeker's Allowance, income-related Employment and Support Allowance or Pension Credit - you're only claiming Working Tax Credit (you're not claiming for any children)